Bubbajono/Alfven-Wave-Modes/README.md

 With a working eigenmode code in place, three separate cases were studied to investigate whether this new approach was suitable: the cases of a homogeneous plasma, an inhomogeneous plasma and an inhomogeneous plasma with a supplied current.

+This project is primarily a PoC to be extended to C++/Fortran for more complex boundary configurations.